 Q&A with Helene

 Helene’s passion for digital marketing started 9 years ago.
-She’s currently the head of U.S. media at The Weather Company, an IBM Business.
+She’s currently a Audience Marketing Director at The Weather Company, an IBM Business.
 She leads paid and organic media promoting the company’s profile of mobile apps and websites including The Weather Channel, Weather Underground and Storm Radar.

 In your own words, tell us about the app that you manage?